-This means you do not need to do Oliver's Training again if you move jobs in health and care.
+This means you do not need to do Oliver's Training again if you move jobs.

 Staff should keep a record to show they have done Oliver's training.

 About how you can take part in giving Oliver's Training